Version2beta/version2beta/src/speaking.md

 # Upcoming presentations

-November 2 - 4, I'll be at [CodeMesh][codemesh], giving a workshop and a talk.

 November 6 - 7, I'll be doing an [Elixir Workshop][wwcldn] for the London Chapter of Women Who Code.

 [codemesh]: http://codemesh.io "Code Mesh 2015 in London"